- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 - Will a student’s admission to Texas A&M University be denied because he or she has a disability?

-- Is there a charge for receiving accommodations from Disability Services?
+- Is there a charge for receiving accommodations from Disability Resources?

 This responsibility is not required of Higher Education institutions.
 Higher Education institutions are required to provide appropriate academic accommodations to ensure that a student with a disability is not discriminated against.
 The student is responsible for disclosing his or her disability to the institution and making specific accommodation requests.

-A student with a disability is responsible for requesting accommodations through Disability Services (DS).
-DS will not seek students out.
+A student with a disability is responsible for requesting accommodations through Disability Resources (DR).
+DR will not seek students out.
 A student with a disability is also responsible for providing acceptable documentation of his or her disability that supports the accommodation requests.

 All requests for accommodations must come directly from the student.